dabapps/django-readers/docs/explanation.md

 ### Queryset preparation functions

 A queryset preparation function is a function that accepts a queryset as its single argument, and returns a new queryset with some modifications applied.
-These functions are used to encapsulate database query logic which would traditionally live in a custom queryset method.
+These functions are used to encapsulate database query logic that would traditionally live in a custom queryset method.
 If you were writing one of these yourself, it might look like this:

 ```python
 def prepare(queryset):